-Mastering the use of the Spanish verb “gustar” is a bit challenging at first, because it works differently than “normal” verbs.
-However, it’s actually easy if you think about it in the proper way!
+The Spanish verb “gustar” works differently than “normal” verbs.
 In this post, you will learn how to properly use “gustar” in sentences.

 But “gustar” works differently.